 Once you have rejected all the photos you want to delete in Lightroom CC, then you can use the Lightroom delete from disk functionality that we saw earlier, through a Lightroom delete photos keyboard shortcut.

-To use the keyboard shortcut, just press Ctrl+Backspace (Cmd+Backspace on a Mac), and you will see the deletion dialog box appear.
+To use the Lightroom delete rejected photos keyboard shortcut, just press Ctrl+Backspace (Cmd+Backspace on a Mac), and you will see the deletion dialog box appear.
 The keyboard shortcut for this option has changed with various versions of Lightroom, so if this does not work, the current command can be found in the ‘Photo’ menu from the top toolbar, and then you should see ‘Delete Rejected Photos’ at the bottom.

 You will again get the option to only remove from your Lightroom library, or remove from the library and delete from disk.
-I would recommend only choosing the latter option for photos that are technically poor, ie. out of focus, too overexposed, etc. Remember that as you grow as a photographer, your tastes change and you may find that photos you previously rejected later become your favourites.
+I would recommend only choosing the latter option for photos that are technically poor, ie. out of focus, too overexposed, etc. Remember that as you grow as a photographer, your tastes change and you may find that photos you previously rejected later become your favorites.

 As proof of this, the photo below is one that I originally rejected, but didn’t delete.
 Looking at it a few years later with more developed photography skills, I realised that with some cropping and processing, I could turn this into the photo you see below.